StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk.md

 * **token_expiration_days** - Validity of the newly requested token.
 Default 90 days.
 * **renewal_days** - Number of days before a new token should be refreshed.
 Default 10 days.

+        ## The provided initial token will be exchanged for a new token
+        ## the first time the check runs
+        ## When a token is about to expire, a new token will be requested
+        ## from Splunk with a validity of `token_expiration_days`, default 90 days.
+        ## the number of days before when token should refresh, default 10 days.
+        ## After the configured `renewal_days` days, the token will be renewed
+        ## for another `token_expiration_days` days.

 {% tabs %}
 {% tab title="Example check configuration with token-based authentication" %}
 ```text